Leaders Logo

-Cognitive Systems Architecture: Integration of RAG, MCP, and LLMs in the .NET Ecosystem
+Cognitive Systems Architecture: Integration of RAG, MCP and LLMs in the .NET Ecosystem

 Introduction

-Fundamentals of Cognitive Systems
+Foundations of Cognitive Systems

 RAG as an External Memory Layer

-In the .NET ecosystem, RAG implementation can be structured in four layers.
+In the .NET ecosystem, RAG implementation can be structured into four layers.
 The first layer is ingestion, responsible for extracting, segmenting, normalizing, and enriching documents.
-The second is semantic indexing, which converts contents into vector representations associated with governance, temporality, and authorization metadata.
+The second is semantic indexing, which converts content into vector representations associated with governance, temporality, and authorization metadata.
 The third is retrieval, which can combine vector search, structured filters, and re-ranking.
 The fourth is generation orchestration, in which the retrieved context is transformed into a prompt, instruction, or working state for the model. .NET favors this design through decoupled services, asynchronous pipelines, resilience policies, and integrated telemetry.

 MCP as a Contextual Interoperability Protocol